-We adapt the multi-commutator bound Theorem \ref{thm:exponential_H} to show that $A(S_{\rm b};t)$ decays exponentially with $|S_{\rm b}|$.
-The proof of this result is delayed until Section \ref{sec:lemma62proof}. \begin{lem} There exist constants $c_d$ determined by $d$, and $c_{\rm box}$ determined by $d,\mu,v_{\rm LR}$, such that \eqref{eq:rbox=t} holds, and for any connected cluster $S_{\rm b}$, \end{lem}
+We adapt the nested commutator bound in Theorem~\ref{thm:exponential_H} to show that $A(S_{\rm b};t)$ decays exponentially with $|S_{\rm b}|$.
+The proof of this result is delayed until Sec.~\ref{sec:lemma62proof}. \begin{lem} There exist constants $c_d$ determined by $d$, and $c_{\rm box}$ determined by $d,\mu,v_{\rm LR}$, such that Eq.~\eqref{eq:rbox=t} holds, and, for any connected cluster $S_{\rm b}$, \end{lem}

-We then approximate $A(t)$ by an operator that truncates the sum over clusters in \eqref{eq:At=clusters} at size $m_*$ (an integer).
+We then approximate $A(t)$ by an operator that truncates the sum over clusters in Eq.~\eqref{eq:At=clusters} at size $M_*$ (an integer).
 The truncation error is bounded by

 Here in the second line, we have applied Lemma \ref{lem:ASb<} and Proposition \ref{prop:clustercounting} on the number of connected clusters $\le (3^de)^m$ of size $m$.
-In the last line, we have used from \eqref{eq:rbox=t}.
+In the last line, we have used the fact that